thepont/otter/readme.md

 Otter
 =====

 A combination theme and plugin for oh-my-zsh.
+But mostly just a way to keep my terminals up to date across various computers.

 Installation